 EMPOWER YOURSELF THROUGH EDUCATION

 Learn and understand your diagnosis.
 Researching and educating yourself is the single most important tool available to you in self-advocacy.
 Most of the information available is going to be found online in various articles, websites, videos, and within online support groups.
 Finding accurate, up-to-date, and reputable sources is paramount.
-Here at Chiari Bridges, we try to reference the studies and peer reviewed articles behind our information, so you know the official sources that the information came from and will be better able to justify your requests and concerns to your doctors.
+Here at Chiari Bridges, we try to reference the studies and peer-reviewed articles behind our information, so you know the official sources that the information came from and will be better able to justify your requests and concerns to your doctors.
 Regardless of your source, be prepared to find a lot of conflicting information.
 These contradictions mainly exist because Chiari and its co-morbid conditions are being researched like never before, so it’s an exciting time, but that fails to give much comfort to those having to fight with their doctors on the existence of every symptom they face.

 Know your rights as a patient and your doctor’s legal responsibilities.
-Rights and responsibilities are often governed by state and federal laws and are outlined and included in paperwork given to you from medical practices, health care systems, hospitals, and facilities.
+Rights and responsibilities are often governed by state and federal laws and are outlined and included in the paperwork given to you from medical practices, health care systems, hospitals, and facilities.
 Your providers will likely require you to sign that you agree to and understand them.
 In doing so, these are legally binding for both parties.
 Thus, you will want to make sure you understand them fully before signing them and make sure you get a copy for your own records (if they don’t give them to you, don’t be afraid to ask for a copy).

 Learn and understand your health insurance.
 Know what your policy does and does not cover.
 Become familiar with which doctors, medical services, and facilities are covered.
-Find out about copays, deductibles, out of pocket costs, and other relevant information.
-Find out if your policy includes out of network benefits and associated costs; including out of state benefits.
+Find out about copays, deductibles, out-of-pocket costs, and other relevant information.
+Find out if your policy includes out-of-network benefits and associated costs; including out-of-state benefits.
 If no out of network/or state benefits exist, find out if exceptions can be made.
 Almost all insurance plans do have some form of exceptions and/or appeals process for this very purpose.
 There are commonly two stages of appeal, an internal review (your appeal is reviewed in-house) and an external review (where you are specifically asking for a review made by an outside organization that has not been a part of your provision of care and has no conflict of interest).

 EMPOWER YOURSELF BY DEVELOPING SKILLS AND ACCESSING TOOLS